onixgod/SOC-Automation-Project/README.md

 ### Save and Restart Manager

 -   Click "Save"
--   Click "Confirm" to restart manager
+-   Click "Confirm" to restart the manager

 **Figure 113: Restart From Dashboard**